cantbelieveimshook/Beesearch/README.md

 hairiness_score.py - classifies the hairiness of a bee from a scale of 0 to 5, with 5 being the hairiest and 0 being the last hairy.
 This classification is done using a [ResNet50](https://arxiv.org/abs/1512.03385) model.

-image_regression.py - predicts entropy values of a bee, both with and without dividing by the surface area.
-It then plots the correlation between the entropy ratings and the hairiness scores.
+image_regression.py - contains three functions.
+The first function trains a ResNet model to classify images of bees with a level of hairiness from 0 to 5.
+The second and third functions predict entropy values of a bee, with and without dividing by the surface area, respectively.
+They then plot the correlation between the entropy ratings and the hairiness scores.

 ### Other scripts and what they do
 classes.py - contains the Python classes used by the other scripts